America's Distinguished Artists

 a national registry of historic artists

-A few words on the accuracy and trustworthiness of biographers
+Accuracy and trustworthiness of biographers

 Biographers have varying motives, levels of credentials and care exhibited in their research.
 Some biographers: